 Caretakers, cleaners, canteen and ground staff

-Find out if you're covered by the School Caretakers’, Cleaners', Canteen or Ground Staff employment agreement, and what pay, allowances, leave and other benefits you’re entitled to.
+Find out if you're covered by the School Caretakers', Cleaners', Canteen or Ground Staff Collective Agreement.
+Learn what pay, allowances, leave and other benefits you’re entitled to.

 - Your role as a caretaker, cleaner, canteen or groundstaff worker

 - Employment agreements